 - Reducing job benefits based on age, which is prohibited under the Older Workers Benefit Protection Act of 1990 except in limited circumstances (OWBPA)

-Leading a Multigenerational Workforce
+Leading a Multigenerational Workplace

 Including age in diversity and inclusion efforts can help employers avoid discrimination charges while encouraging collaboration across generational lines.

 A healthy workplace culture is one where individual talents are recognized and where discriminatory assumptions and remarks are prohibited.
-Employers must must explicitly ban unlawful age discrimination or harassment across the employee lifecycle, from recruitment and hiring to long-term retention.
+Employers must explicitly ban unlawful age discrimination or harassment across the employee lifecycle, from recruitment and hiring to long-term retention.

 Employers should remember that multigenerational teams offer many strengths that can bolster productivity and competitiveness.
 Train managers and employees to value the unique assets of each generation.
 Experienced employees often appreciate the opportunity to share their knowledge with younger colleagues.
 Likewise, individuals who are adept at using advanced technologies can mentor those who are learning to use such tools for the first time.